aakash-kori/aakash-kori.github.io/_posts/2020-2-29-debugging-and-patching-docker.md

 ## Patch

-patching depends on the method used for debugging.
+Patching depends on the method used for debugging.
 In case of running container you can just commit it.
 For exited container which was run using custom entry point, entry point is overwritten.
 So the patching required to revert the entry point.

 ### Docker was exec-ed